Current Funding Opportunities

 - Projects must utilize hospitality industry data, involve collaboration with industry partners, or develop models with direct applicability to the hospitality sector.

-- Applicants for the Asian Hospitality Studies Grant are required to focus their projects on topics related to the Asia region.
+- Applicants for the Asian Hospitality Studies Fellowship are required to focus their projects on topics related to the Asia region.
 All else being equal, preference will be given to junior faculty and first-time applicants.

 - Applicants who have previously received CHR grants must provide documentation detailing the current status of their prior project(s), including published outputs and expenditure reports.